LibCrowds/project-convert-a-card/long_description.md

 [shelfmark](http://www.oxforddictionaries.com/definition/english/shelf-mark)
 found on the card.

-The resulting electronic record can then be imported into British Library’s online catalogue, making this huge collection of research material far easier to discover and access.
+The resulting electronic record can then be imported into British Library's online catalogue, making this huge collection of research material far easier to discover and access.